matt-komm/stpol/README.md

 The script creates histograms named in theta format for 3 components - signal ('tchan'), W/Z+jets with WW ('wzjets') and Top processes (ttbar, tW-channel, s-channel) plus QCD ('other') for all the systematic variations

-The systematics themselves are defined in plots.common/make_systematics_histos.py (sorry, poorly written code) and are divided into 3 groups (1. having separate files for each dataset (En, Res, UnclusteredEn);
+The systematics themselves are defined in plots.common/make_systematics_histos.py (sorry, poorly written code) and are divided into 3 groups
+	1. having separate files for each dataset (En, Res, UnclusteredEn);
-  2. having separate files, but applying only to a few datasets; 3. altering weights).
+  	2. having separate files, but applying only to a few datasets
+  	3. altering weights.

 Each group is treated differently.

 If tou want to add a new systematic, it is added to this file (or uncomment one of the premade ones which didn't have datasets available before).

 TODO: add pileup, ttbar and PDF uncertainties when available and tchan_scale once new data processing completes